spacedriveapp/spacedrive/README.md

 - **Extensions** - Build tools on top of Spacedrive, extend functionality and integrate third party services.
 Extension directory on [spacedrive.co/extensions](#).
 - **Manage redundancy** - Ensure a specific amount of copies exist for your important data, discover at-risk files and monitor device/drive health.
 - **Media encoder** - Encode video and audio into various formats, use Tags to automate.
+- **Workers** - Utilize the compute power of your devices in unison to encode and perform tasks at insane speeds.
 - **Self host** - Spacedrive can be deployed as a service, behaving as just another device powering your personal cloud.
 - **Spacedrive Cloud** - We'll host an always-on cloud device for you, with pay-as-you-go plans for storage.